Final Fantasy Type-0 HD: Critical reception

-IGN's Meghan Sullivan found the portrayal of the cadets' involvement in the war "incredibly moving" and was intrigued by the story's focus on war, but found the need to understand Orience's lore and mythology made the ending convoluted.
+IGNs Meghan Sullivan found the portrayal of the cadets' involvement in the war "incredibly moving" and was intrigued by the story's focus on war, but found the need to understand Orience's lore and mythology made the ending convoluted.
 Becky Cunningham of GamesRadar was fascinated by the game's setting and the questions it posed about morality and memory, finding the story worth experiencing.
 Alexa Ray Corriea, writing for GameSpot, generally enjoyed the story despite noting the main plot becoming complicated quickly, but stated that the ending introduced too many new story elements for comfort.
 Michael Damiani of GameTrailers found the overall story enjoyable, but gaps in story and character development, along with the need to replay the game to get the full story, "[leaves] you full of questions and doubt from beginning to end".
-Eurogamer's Chris Schilling was similarly critical of the need to understand terms unfamiliar to series newcomers.
+Eurogamers Chris Schilling was similarly critical of the need to understand terms unfamiliar to series newcomers.
 He also disliked the length of cutscenes, and the jarring change from grim imagery to lighter subjects like chocobo breeding.
 Tom Sykes of Official Xbox Magazine said that the setting and story's superficial similarities to the later Harry Potter books improved the story after the confusing opening.
 Game Informers Matt Miller said that the story started strongly, but was made less enjoyable when it began focusing on the game's overarching narrative and said the abundance of characters had a negative impact on their characterization.
 RPGFan's Stephen Meyerink, despite saying the game had "goofy faces and silly moments", found the story and themes engaging.
 Samuel Roberts of PC Gamer was less positive, feeling that the story and characters reminded him too much of poor-quality anime series.